-I. Recognition.
+XII.
+Recognition.

-II.
-Basis of Recognition.III.
+XIII.
+Basis of Recognition.
+XIV.
 Finality, Failure.

-IV.
+XV.
 Direct Execution of Foreign Decrees.

-- 1. Paras Diwan, Private International Law.
+1. ParasDiwan, Private International Law.

-- 2. Civil Procedure Code, 1973.
+2. Civil Procedure Code, 1973.

-- 3. Hindu Succession Act, 1925.
+3. Hindu Succession Act, 1925.

-- 4. The Hague Draft Convention on the Recognition and Enforcement of Foreign Judgments in Civil and Commercial Matters.
+4. The Hague Draft Convention on the Recognition and Enforcement of Foreign Judgments in Civil and Commercial Matters.

-- 5. Guidelines for Inter-Country Adoptions, 1994.
+5. Guidelines for Inter-Country Adoptions, 1994.

-Public Interest Lawyering, Legal Aid and Para-Legal Services (Optional Group II)
+Public Interest Lawyering, Legal Aid and Para-Legal Services (Optional)

-Paper VI [Code -BLB912OP] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20
+Paper VII [Code -LB612OP] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20

-Note: The subject includes a comprehensive and up to date study of various aspects of Public Interest Lawyering, Legal Aid and Para- Legal Services.
+Note: The subject includes a comprehensive and up to date study of various aspects of public interest litigation, legal aid and para-legal services.
 The question paper shall be of 80 marks, spread over the whole syllabus, and shall comprise of three sections.
 Section A (very short answer type questions in about 10-20 words) shall have 10 questions, two questions from each unit carrying 2 marks each.
 Section B (short answer type questions in about 200-250 words) shall have 5 questions, one question from each unit carrying 6 marks each.
 All questions from sections A and B have to be answered.
 Section C (long answer type questions in about 400-500 words) shall have 5 questions, one from each unit carrying 10 marks each.
 Any three questions out of 5 have to be answered from this section.
-30 percent of the questions will be problem based.